|

 flags | Bitfield; FUZZ_CMD_HAS_DATA marks a command that carries a payload |

-fuzz_ctrl[0] selects a lane (see Control bytes and lanes).
-By default both lanes pick uniformly from fuzz_commands[] — the structured lane by fuzz_ctrl[1], the raw lane by the second tail byte.
-An app that needs a different command set or weighting per lane overrides two macros before including fuzz_harness.h:
+Byte 0 selects a lane (see Control bytes and lanes).
+By default both lanes pick uniformly from fuzz_commands[] by byte 1.
+An app that needs a different command set or weighting per lane overrides either macro before including fuzz_harness.h:

 LibFuzzer's built-in mutator treats the entire input as a flat byte array.
-That is fine for simple targets, but this framework splits every input into a prefix** (app global state restored by Absolution) and a tail (the APDU the app then processes).
+That is fine for simple targets, but this framework splits every input into a prefix** (app global state restored by Absolution) and the harness input (the APDU the app then processes).
 Letting LibFuzzer mutate both regions uniformly would frequently corrupt the prefix structure Absolution depends on, silently wasting coverage budget on inputs that never restore a valid app state.

-fuzz_mutator.h provides fuzz_custom_mutator(), which respects the prefix / tail boundary.
-It applies three separate strategies:
+fuzz_mutator.h provides fuzz_custom_mutator(), which respects that boundary and applies three separate strategies:

 Opt in by adding LEDGER_FUZZ_TLV_MUTATOR_SOURCE to the target's SOURCES in CMakeLists.txt (see The CMake integration), then route mutation through fuzz_tlv_dispatch_mutate() with a per-command tlv_fuzz_config_t grammar array.
 It is off by default; most apps do not need it.

 An app may bypass fuzz_harness_entry() and implement fuzz_entry() itself — for example to reconstruct a multi-APDU exchange from one input.
-Such a harness must keep the same contract: the prefix stays owned by the framework, the tail is the app's to interpret, and the mutator/layout macros stay wired so the prefix/tail split is honoured.
+Such a harness must keep the same contract: the prefix stays owned by Absolution, the harness input is the app's to interpret from byte 0 onwards, and mutation still goes through fuzz_custom_mutator() or fuzz_mutate_input_with() so the boundary is honoured.